nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 Now add `sethinator` (or whatever you called your cookbook) to your node's `run_list` and run `sudo chef-client`.
 You should have your bash prompt, configuration, aliases, and more right at your fingertips!

+If you're looking for a more complete and customizable solution that you don't need to write from scratch, head on over to [Joshua Timberman's blog post](http://jtimberman.housepub.org/blog/2012/07/29/os-x-workstation-management-with-chef/).
+He goes into much more detail about MacOSX provisioning.

 Caveats
 -------